Sibilant: Sibilant types

 Generally, the values of the different variables co-occur so as to produce an overall sharper or duller sound.
 For example, a laminal denti-alveolar grooved sibilant occurs in Polish, and a subapical palatal retroflex sibilant occurs in Toda.

 Tongue shape

-The main distinction is the shape of the tongue.
-Most sibilants have a groove running down the centerline of the tongue that helps focus the airstream, but it is not known how widespread this is.
-In addition, the following tongue shapes are described, from sharpest and highest-pitched to dullest and lowest-pitched:
+The primary distinction among sibilants is the shape of the tongue.
+Because sibilants have such a high perceptual prominence, tongue shape is particularly important; small changes in tongue shape are easily audible and can be used to produce different speech sounds, even within a given language.

+The following varieties of tongue shapes are defined, from sharpest and highest-pitched to dullest and lowest-pitched (see also § Possible combinations).
+Palatalization is an inherent part of the definitions of the varieties.